IIT Bhilai: IIT Bhilai Motorsports

 IIT Bhilai Motorsports is a student team as a part of Motorsports Club from Indian Institute of Technology Bhilai.
-The Club being established in 2017, consists of 60+ members targeting to design and fabricate ATV to compete in national level all terrain vehicle events.
+The Club being established in 2017, consists of 40+ members targeting to design and fabricate ATV to compete in national level all-terrain vehicle events.

 IIT Bhilai Motorsports made its debut at Enduro Student India (ESI) 2019, being the only 3rd gen IIT to participate in this competition.
 The team successfully cleared technical inspections based on design, engine check and brake check test in static events.
 In dynamics, the team actively participated in all the events - DirtX, Sprint, Acceleration & Maneuverability as well as Endurance race.

 A team of 17 members represented IIT Bhilai Motorsports at Pune in the competition along with more than 70 other teams.

-Sports activities
+Sports

 Apart from the technical laboratories, the transit campus also offers the students an opportunity to practice various sports.
 Floodlight enabled football ground, volleyball court, basketball court and indoor badminton courts serve as the focal point of sports development in IIT Bhilai.